-There are two main formats to be considered for your talk.
-Think about the format that will best suit you, your topic and your audience.
+There are two main formats to be considered for your talk; an Interview or a Talk followed by a Q&A. Think about the format that will best suit you, your topic and your audience.
 Whichever one you choose, please be sure to agree it in advance of the talk with your school and follow the below guidance.

-All SFS events should be one hour long.
+All SfS events should be one hour long.

-Fireside Chat/ Interview
+Fireside Chat/Interview